From Idea to AI MVP: A Step-by-Step Guide for Non-Technical Founders

 - Hybrid: SaaS for commodity layers, custom for differentiators

-For deeper guidance, see our build-vs-buy framework for founders.
+For deeper guidance on when to build custom vs. use existing tools, see our build-vs-buy framework for founders.

 Phase 4: Build and Test in Sprints (Week 3-8)